geojeff/kivy-statecharts/README.rst

 kivy-statecharts
 ================

-This is an extension to the Kivy framework that adds a system for programming with statecharts.
-It is a port of Michael Cohen's Ki framework, which became SproutCore.statechart.
+kivy-statecharts offers a high-level approach to using the Kivy system.
+It is a system for programming with statecharts and other elements of design that compliments core Kivy.

+kivy-statecharts has goals including:

+* Examining software design patterns, such as model-view-controller, model-view-adapter, and others, to see how Kivy programming can be adapted, with statecharts playing a primary role.

+* Exploring statecharts programming, providing examples that demonstrate basic app structure, and applications of standard, history, concurrent, and other state usage.

+* Describing app structures that exemplify good options for developing large Kivy applications and projects.

+kivy-statecharts was started as a port of Michael Cohen's Ki framework, which became SproutCore.statechart.
+The kivy-statecharts project has taken on the broad tasks listed above, to become a high-level extension to Kivy that includes substantial documentation and code on its own.

 `Original Ki repo`_
 https://github.com/frozenCanuck/ki